Prosecution’s case against former officers charged in George Floyd’s death ends with teenage witness

 “I assume you’re going to say that it’s completely acceptable and consistent with policing practices because that’s what you’re here for,” Plunkett told Longo after the video played.

-Longo called the footage “deeply disturbing” but that he couldn’t “judge the entire training curriculum based on this single four-minute … video.”
+Longo called the footage “deeply disturbing” but said he couldn’t “judge the entire training curriculum based on this single four-minute … video.”

 Prosecution evidence included previously unseen body-camera footage from the scene that showed Kueng and Lane omitted key details of the fatal arrest, including that Floyd had lost a pulse and was no longer breathing, during conversations with senior officers who responded to the scene.